 “A few years after the famine, a tsarist survey found that less than 20 percent of the people in rural Russia could read.
 In India, when the British were forced to depart in 1947, the literacy rate of the Indian population was a striking 12 percent.”

 The Bolsheviks understood that an ignorant and illiterate people are easy to divide, dominate and control.
 So after the October Revolution of 1917, they worked quickly to ensure that this would no longer be the case for the Russian people.
-Eventually, this was no longer the case for not only Russians, but also for the nationalities formerly oppressed by tsardom.
+Eventually, this was no longer the case for not only Russians, but also for all nationalities formerly oppressed by tsardom.

 Education took precedence in the young Soviet republic, as evidenced by article two of the 1918 constitution: